simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_40_ui-component/ui-component.md

 ```
 </details>

-> Yet the buttons are doing nothing, because yet we are sticking to creation & integration, dynamic implementation will be a bother for next lesson, where features will be implemented in the *Dynamic External Object* lesson.
-That's why only the styles are presented above.

 ## Integration (Welcome Card)

 As for the *creation process*, the process of integrating the created widget is very straightforward, everything will be done in the *User Interface > Views > Show All*, select a view that is of type *Home Page*, and click the *Edit View* action button: